jpreston-alt/friends-challenge/README.md

 Theme:

 - Theme handled using CSS module variables
-- components will handle their own theme
+- components will handle their own styles
 - globals defined in styles directory

 Structure: